isomerpages/moe-compassvalesec/_useful-info-and-links/2024 Direct School Admission (DSA).md

 *Students from Aeronautics Club preparing for the Singapore Amazing Flying Machines Competition*

+<h4>SELECTION CRITERIA</h4>

+a.
+Evidence of talent, passion and self-initiative to learn in the area of STEM and/or Aeronautics.
+b.
+Participation/achievements in STEM and/or Aeronautics-related school programmes/events or external activities (e.g. CCAs/enrichment programmes/competitions/hobbies).
+c.
+Performance during the selection process which includes an assessment in STEM/aeronautics and an interview by a selection panel.
+d.
+Successful candidates are expected to participate actively and contribute to the school’s various STEM programmes (e.g. STEM-related competitions, Aeronautics Applied Learning Programme, Aeronautics/Robotics/Environment Science Club etc.).

+<h4>SELECTION PROCESS</h4>

+a.
+Please note that meeting all the criteria does not guarantee the applicant will be shortlisted/given an offer.
+b.
+Shortlisted applicants will be notified via email by **5 July 2024** and will be required to sit for an assessment on STEM/Aeronautics and attend an interview in Compassvale Secondary School between** 8 July 2024** and **16 August 2024**.
+c.
+Applicants may showcase any evidence of their pursuit of passion in STEM/Aeronautics that may support their application during the interview (e.g. artefacts of drones/gliders/machines, pictures/videos of themselves during competitions etc.).
+d.
+All applicants will be informed of the application outcome via email by 9 September 2024.
+e.
+The school’s decision is final and there will be no appeal process.

 <h4>2.
 SPORTS AND GAMES: FLOORBALL (BOYS &amp; GIRLS), SOFTBALL (BOYS ONLY) and NETBALL (GIRLS ONLY)</h4>

 Compassvale Secondary School nurtures student-athletes with positive character traits, sportsmanship, and excellence in sports.
 We have a team of highly committed teachers and instructors who support each student’s growth and development.